Alfredo Santos: The hero of the pockets

 General Santos' military career started when he was appointed probationary third lieutenant on June 8, 1936, after five years of civil engineering practice.
 He entered the Reserve Officer Service School (ROSS) at Camp Henry T. Allen in Baguio City, where he was made the battalion commander.
 He graduated at the top of his class, and twenty years after, he was honored as its Most Distinguished Alumnus.

-Then Captain Santos was the most decorated unit commander of the 1st Regular Division in the memorable Bataan campaign, even dubbed by commanding general, Brigadier General Fidel V. Segundo, as the "Hammer of the Division" when he brilliantly outmaneuvered and outsmarted the enemy during their attempt to pocket their area.
+Then Captain Santos was the most decorated unit commander of the 1st Regular Division during the Bataan campaign, even dubbed by commanding general, Brigadier General Fidel V. Segundo, as the "Hammer of the Division" when he brilliantly outmaneuvered and outsmarted the enemy during their attempt to pocket their area.
 In both attempts, his unit successfully broke through the Gogo-Cotar and Tuol Pockets, thus earning for himself the moniker "hero of the pockets".

 For his heroic feat in battle, he was promoted to major in the field.
 Two days after, he was decorated with the United States Army's Distinguished Service Cross for "extraordinary heroism in combat in Bataan" and the Silver Star for "gallantry in action".
 Later, the Philippine Government awarded him the equivalent Distinguished Conduct Star and Gold Cross for the same combat action.